oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-the-best-place-to-store-documents-and-share-them/rule.md

 ---

-There is a myriad of options to choose from when storing and sharing documents, some examples include:
+​​​​​There is a myriad of options to choose from when storing and sharing documents, some examples include:

 - SharePoint
 - OneDrive or Dropbox or Google Drive